Metropolitan Borough of Islington: Governance

 The parish of St Mary Islington operated as an open vestry.
 It was added to the bills of mortality area in 1636.
 The vestry was incorporated by the Metropolis Management Act 1855 as an administrative vestry in the metropolitan area managed by Metropolitan Board of Works.
 On 21 March 1889 the MBW was abolished and the parish was transferred from the County of Middlesex to the newly formed County of London.
-Because of the reforms directed by the London Government Act 1899, on 1 November 1900 the old parish was abolished and replaced by the Metropolitan Borough of Islington.
+Because of the reforms directed by the London Government Act 1899, on 1 November 1900 the vestry was abolished and replaced by the Islington Metropolitan Borough Council.
 The act allowed for the London County Council (1889-1965) and the metropolitan boroughs to transfer powers to and from each other, if both the county council and a majority of the boroughs agreed.
 Unlike municipal boroughs which received a grant of a charter of incorporation, the London metropolitan boroughs had no charters, being created by act of parliament.

 The first election of councillors was set for 1 November 1900, with a third of the councillors going out of office each year.
 The borough was divided into wards, with three councillors for each ward.
 There were aldermen at a ratio of one to every six councillors.
 The chairman of the council received the title of mayor.